json-schema-org/JSON-Schema-Test-Suite/tests/draft-next/may/format-configured-assertion/README.md

 The tests in herein cover the second point.
 As such, these test cases are invalid data for their respective formats, so validation is expected to fail.

-An implementation which returns a passing validation for these scenarios is permissible.
+Returns a passing validation for these scenarios is permitted.